 Is it possible to breastfeed with a breast prosthesis?

-How do you manage painful breastfeeding?
+How do I manage painful breastfeeding?

 First of all, it's important to remember that breastfeeding pain is a symptom.
 Pain can be caused by any number of factors.